The Easiest Way to Extract Email Addresses from your Gmail Account

 The online extractor app can find email addresses that are contained in the message body, the email signature, the subject line and the FROM, TO, CC, BCC & Reply-To fields of the email message.
 The app cannot, however, extract emails from file attachments.

 Getting started is easy and requires no software installation.
 Just go to emailextract.pro and sign-in with your Gmail or Google Inbox account.
-You can also sign with your G Suite (Google Apps) account.
+You can also sign with your Google Workspace account.

 The app can pull email addresses from any label in your Gmail account or you can specify advanced search criteria and email addresses would only be extracted from the matching email threads.
-For instance, you could set the advanced search rule as from:paypal newer_than:7d and only PayPal emails received in the last week will be processed.
+For instance, you could set the advanced search rule as

+from:paypal newer_than:7d and only PayPal emails received in the last week will be processed.

 You can extract email addresses from messages that come via form submissions, email addresses of customers that are found inside the PayPal and Stripe receipts, email addresses of your newsletter subscribers and so on.